Click here for the current edition of the Marathon of Parallel Programming

 An independent committee will specify a set of problems.
 Each one consists of an informal explanation of the problem to be solved, the input and output formats, and a sequential implementation.

-Classical HPC libraries and tools (OpenMP, MPI, POSIX Threads, CUDA) will be provided on the target machine.
+Classical HPC libraries and tools (OpenMP, MPI, POSIX Threads or CUDA) will be provided on the target machine.

 An important remark is that speedup is the real target and any technique that can accelerate the code will be allowed.

 All Teams will access an Online Contest System: a modified version of BOCA.
 Submissions, clarifications, problems or any issue during the contest must be reported through this system.

 Judges will inspect all submissions and any team will be disqualified for any unfair and/or fraudulent submission.
 Also, any suspicious, malicious or plagiarism code declassifies the Team.